Los Angeles Puppy Training

 No one gets a puppy intending that he will be turned in to a shelter because of behavior problems, but that’s exactly what happens to 50% of the dogs born each year in the US.
 They are dead by their second birthday because of behavior problems (so sad, but true), many of which can be prevented.
 The fact that you are reading this shows that you care enough for your puppy that that won’t happen, so give yourself a pat on the back!

 We talk about how to minimize your puppy’s biting and chewing so you don’t become a human pincushion and so your furniture doesn’t look like termites have attacked it.
 I can show you some simple strategies to accomplish this.

 And we also talk about prevention of problems.
 Did you know that most dogs who have aggression issues don’t like to be touched — or only like to be touched when and where THEY want it?
 I demonstrate how to touch your dog so he loves it, and then you practice it.

 The other important issue for your new puppy is socializing — and socializing means much more than getting him used to other dogs.
 It’s acclimating him to the sounds, smells, places, people, and things that he will encounter during his lifetime in a positive manner.
 We talk about how to do that in a safe way.

 Doggie Manners can help you and your puppy start off on the right paw.
-Give us a call at 1-877-7-DOGGIE for private lessons, group classes, or a combination of both.
+Give us a call or text (310) 804-2392 for private lessons.
 We’re looking forward to speaking with you!

 Thanks for visiting our website and reading about Los Angeles Puppy Training.